Blog

 • Part 1 introduces glutamate and its functions in the body, possible benefits, and myths pertaining to MSG consumption.

-• Part 2 (below) covers safety and toxicity of glutamate, possible side effects, risk factors and tips for supporting optimal glutamate metabolism.
+• Part 2 (below) covers the safety and toxicity of glutamate, possible side effects, risk factors, and tips for supporting optimal glutamate metabolism.

 Excessive glutamate consumption has been associated with adverse effects.
 However, most people do not consume it in sufficient quantities to experience problems.
 At acceptable concentrations, studies confirm that it is safe.